Seahawks position overview: Seattle’s linebacking corps appears pretty set heading into offseason

 “I thought he had a terrific season,’’ Carroll said after the season of Wright.
 “The last two months of the season were his best play of the year.’’

-Assuming basically everyone comes back, then this is a spot where Seattle wouldn’t seem to devote many resources this off-season other than for depth and/or continue to groom potential replacements down the road.
+Assuming basically everyone comes back, then this is a spot where Seattle wouldn’t seem to need to devote many resources this offseason other than for depth and/or continue to groom potential replacements down the road.

 Unless, that is, Seattle made a move with Wright (which seems unlikely) or decided it needed some competition for Barton at the SLB if Kendricks doesn’t return.